ysthakur/fred/writeup/writeup.typ

   [Yes], [11054113602], [4.233204]
 )

 But I realized when writing this report that this problem only happens with my specific implementation.
 The PCR buckets can be held in an array rather than a linked list.
-The number of SCCs is known statically and will always be low, so this is fine.
+This is fine because the number of SCCs is known statically and will always be low.
 When adding a new PCR, we can index into this array using the PCR's SCC.
 Adding PCRs now becomes a constant-time operation.

 After making this modification, I ran the stupid benchmark again.
 Now, both algorithms have about the same performance!
 #table(